ffwdme/ffwdme.js/README.md

 ## Requirements

 The source code is built using `browserify` and `gulp` so you need a working node.js environment on your local machine.
+I'm using node v5.0.0 right now (you can see your version with `node --version`)

+Check out the code from GitHub, e.g. by cloning the repository, and `cd` into the main directory of ffwdme.js.

 To install all dependencies just do an `npm install`